 There are 15 countries listed, covering 544 pilots who died during the battle and 795 who were to die by the end of the war.
 Interestingly, there is no Israeli mention, yet in the 1969 film made famous by its incredible cast, an Israeli pilot is mentioned.
 Perhaps this is due to the criteria used or inaccuracies in records used by the film.

-Winston Churchill’s immortalised words ‘Never in the field of human conflict was so much owed by so many to so few’ are etched into the base of the memorial bringing the entire structure to life.
+Winston Churchill’s immortalised words ‘Never in the field of human conflict was so much owed by so many to so few’ are etched into the base of the monument bringing the entire structure to life.

-The detail on this memorial is incredible, just glance and you’ll miss it.
+The detail on this monument is incredible, just glance and you’ll miss it.
 The way each scene is depicted in great detail even down to the ruffles in the clothing, the emotion behind the eyes and the position of the various people, it is an awe-inspiring memorial that proudly and aptly reflects those who gave so much for so many.

 The memorial is found on the Victoria Embankment opposite the London Eye to the East of Westminster Bridge.